williamholland/vmdebootstrap/doc/overview.rst

  --custom-package=DEB  install package in DEB file onto system (not
                        from mirror)
- --no-kernel           do not install a linux package --kernel-package      If --no-kernel is not used and the auto-selection
+ --no-kernel           do not install a linux package --kernel-package=PACKAGE
-                       of the **linux-image-586** or **linux-image-armmp**
+                       If --no-kernel is not used and the auto-selection of the **linux-image-586** or **linux-image-armmp**
                        or **linux-image-$ARCH** package is not suitable,
-                       the kernel package can be specified explicitly.
+                       the kernel PACKAGE name can be specified explicitly.
  --enable-dhcp         enable DHCP on eth0 --root-password=PASSWORD
                        set root password